jackiehjm/stx-docs/doc/source/security/kubernetes/assign-pod-security-policies.rst

         roleRef:
            apiGroup: rbac.authorization.k8s.io
            kind: ClusterRole
-           name: restricted-psp-user
+           name: privileged-psp-user

-    This will enable dave-user to create Pods in billing-dept-ns namespace subject to the restricted |PSP| policy.
+    This will enable dave-user to create Pods in billing-dept-ns namespace subject to the privileged |PSP| policy.

 #.
 Define the required RoleBinding for system:serviceaccounts:kube-system
     in the target namespace.

-    For example, the following RoleBinding assigns the 'restricted' |PSP| to all kube-system ServiceAccounts operating in billing-dept-ns namespace.
+    For example, the following RoleBinding assigns the 'privileged' |PSP| to all kube-system ServiceAccounts operating in billing-dept-ns namespace.

     .. code-block:: none